 First off, I don’t think that this card is worth a 5/24 slot.
 Flying Blue is one of the most “promiscuous” programs out there and bigger bonuses of transferable currencies could be had with a variety of cards in the Chase ecosystem that transfer 1-1 to Flying Blue (Ie, Chase Sapphire Preferred, Chase Ink Cash, Chase Ink Business Unlimited).

-That said, there are quite a few folks out there who have quite a few cards and, in my opinion, this is the first time that the Air France/KLM card has become interesting for them.
+That said, there are quite a few folks out there who have quite a few cards and a bonus of this size is when the the Air France/KLM card become interesting for them.
 In fact, this is the first time that it’s cracked the top-15 for personal credit offers on the best offers page.
 Nick recently wrote about finding a useful and affordable sweet spot on Flying Blue using Air Europa to add to the full, updated list that he posted last week.

 The 100 XP gets you to FB Silver status which has the following bennies: